 We stopped at a pretty cool cave, where unfortunately some people had scratched names and such into the back wall…hopefully not TA hikers this time 😉 The cave afforded some neat shots of the river.

 We were some of the first paddlers to arrive at the campsite, even though we didn’t get started until about 11 am.
 We passed a number of canoes along the way.
-There were to be 22 people staying at the hut (fully booked) and 20 some tenters, according to the hut warden.
+There were to be 22 people staying at the hut (fully booked) and 20 some tents, according to the hut warden.
 By the late afternoon, the boat dock area was quite full!
 The tents were all pretty close but there was enough room for everyone.
 I found a spot perched right on the river bank so I had a nice view.
-I love that I can leave one side of my tent open to look out of.
+I love that I can leave one side of my tent open to look out on the river.

-We finished the night hanging out with some of the other campers, cooking dinner, making small talk.
+We finished the night hanging out with some of the other campers, cooking dinner, and making small talk.
 Graham and Troy were there as well.
 Graham even helped me bring up a few drybags.
 TA hikers looking out for one another.
 The sandflies were also out in force.
 Wearing just one layer of clothes is enough to stop them so I immediately changed into socks and tights.
-Thankfully there were few mosquitos.
+Thankfully there were few mosquitoes.
 Also no gators rumbling overnight.
 We’re not in Florida anymore Todo, feel free to go for a swim!